pabloestradac/GSOC_2020/docs/meeting_reports.md

 **6/26 meeting (GSoC Panel call):**

 - Update documentation of the `Panel_ML` class.
 Follow the guidelines from [Documenting classes](https://numpydoc.readthedocs.io/en/latest/format.html#documenting-classes).
-- It's better to follow the current structure of `spreg `.
-For each user class, there is a Base class that handle the estimation.
+- It's better to follow the current structure of `spreg`.
+For each User class, there is a Base class that handle the estimation.
 - For now, the current structure of the estimations will follow as [this](https://github.com/pabloestradac/GSOC2020/blob/master/docs/structure.md).
 - Create a pull request for each estimation.
 Also, update the current [PR #41](https://github.com/pysal/spreg/pull/41).